dentarg/auth0-blog/_posts/2017-08-23-automatically-mapping-dto-to-entity-on-spring-boot-apis.markdown

 Note that without the `hibernate-java8` library imported in the last section, JPA/Hibernate wouldn't be able to automatically map `LocalDateTime` to the database.
 Fortunately this library exists to help us, otherwise we would need to create our own converters.

 We also have to add the new properties (as columns) to the PostgreSQL database that supports our application.
 Since in the last article we set up Liquibase to handle schema migrations, we just have to create a new file with the commands to add the new columns.
-We will call this file as `v0002.sql` and will add it to the `./src/main/resources/db/changelog/changes/` folder with the following content:
+We will call this file `v0002.sql` and will add it to the `./src/main/resources/db/changelog/changes/` folder with the following content:

 ```sql
 alter table exam